About the Conference

 Published Paper Proceedings

 We are pleased to once again host the Technical Proceedings of the Annual GNU Radio Conference, which is an open-access publication venue for scientific contribution to any field impacting Software Radio.
 The TP is available at pubs.gnuradio.org, which is indexed by Google Scholar.
 Submissions go through a strict peer-review process from area experts using the standard EDAS system.

-With an attendee list that includes some of the most recognized leaders in the Software Radio industry, the GRCon keynotes and panel sessions offer an opportunity to get the latest insights on opportunities, challenges, and the direction of the industry.
+With an attendee list that includes some of the most recognized leaders in the Software Radio industry, the GRCon keynotes offer an opportunity to get the latest insights on a wide variety of topics.

 Vendor Exhibition & Demo Space

 With the continued rise of GNU Radio in the commercial, academic, and government sectors, the vendor exhibits offer a unique opportunity to see the latest Software Radio technology from some of the field’s leaders.